smokephisticated/smokephisticated/pages/pieces/bongs/ice-bongs.md

 ---
-title: "Ice Bongs: Load Up, or Leave in the Freezer?"
+title: "Should You Put Ice in a Bong?"
 permalink: "/pieces/bongs/ice-bongs/"
 layout: article
-seotitle: "Should You Put Ice in Your Bong?"
+seotitle: "The Ice Bong Debate: Should We be Putting Ice in a Bong?"
-description: "Ice bongs and ice catchers explained."
+description: "Most stoners know that adding ice to a bong can help cool rips, but rumors say it's dangerous.
+Before using ice bongs and ice catchers, we have some advice, and even possible alternatives."
 ---

 Using ice to cool your bong hits makes smoke sessions feel much easier on the throat and lungs, but these same frosty rips can be even more harmful than just using cold water.